-- Prepared draft PMOC Monthly Monitoring Report for June 2024 and finalized report after FTA's review and the TJPA "fact check" review. - Continued review of updated Sponsor-provided presentations on Transbay DTX that included details of the program status, current funding initiatives, and schedule of major milestones for advancing program funding, design and procurement of the Advance (Enabling) Works Program contracts, third-party agreements and property acquisitions along the planned project alignment, along with the current cost, schedule and risk/contingency status and procurement of the Progressive Design-Build (PDB) contract. - Reviewed the June 2024 Master Schedule update and narrative. - Prepared agenda for the FTA/PMOC Monthly Monitoring Meeting with the Project Sponsor on July 16, 2024 and co-directed the meeting with the FTA; focus included funding shortfalls, continued delays for real estate appraisals and the TJPA's proposed revised Master Schedule that moves the FFGA target date to July 2027. - Attended Schedule Workshop Session No. 1, on July 11, 2024 to review TJPA's approach to revise the Master Schedule to reflect the new target date of July 2027 for the FFGA. - Attended FTA Monthly CIG pre-meeting and TJPA check-in meeting on July 18, 2024. - Attended TJPA Quarterly Risk Review Meeting on July 25, 2024. - Attended Sponsor program management and technical meetings: - o Integrated Project Management Team semimonthly meetings (July 9 and 23, 2024).
+- Prepared draft PMOC Monthly Monitoring Report for August 2024 and finalized report after FTA's review and the TJPA "fact check" review. - Continued review of updated Sponsor-provided presentations on Transbay DTX that included details of the program status, current funding initiatives, and schedule of major milestones for advancing program funding, design and procurement of the Advance (Enabling) Works Program contracts, third-party agreements and property acquisitions along the planned project alignment, along with the current cost, schedule and risk/contingency status and procurement of the Progressive Design-Build (PDB) contract. - Reviewed the August 2024 Master Schedule update and narrative. - Prepared agenda for the FTA/PMOC Monthly Monitoring Meeting with the Project Sponsor on September 18, 2024 and co-directed the meeting with the FTA; focus included funding shortfalls, continued delays for real estate appraisals and the TJPA's revised Master Schedule that moves the FFGA target date to July 2027 as approved by the TJPA Board. - Attended schedule workshops with TJPA on September 3, 10 and 17, 2024 to review details of the revised project Master Schedule that incorporates the new FFGA date of July 2027 that was approved by the TJPA Board in July 2024. - Attended and participated in the TJPA Q3-2024 Risk Update Workshop held on September 30, 2024. - Attended the FTA Monthly CIG pre-meeting on September 19, 2024. - Attended Sponsor program management and technical meetings: Integrated Project Management Team semimonthly meetings (Sept.
+10 and 24, 2024).

-The detailed results of the PMOC readiness review are documented in the PMOC's final OP51 Readiness Review Report issued on October 17, 2023 under the PMOC's Project Programmatic Task Order.
 Based upon PMOC review of the documentation prepared and submitted by TJPA, it is the PMOC's opinion that TJPA has adequately demonstrated substantial compliance with all of the OP51 technical requirements at Entry to Engineering.
 On May 3, 2024, the FTA notified TJPA that the Transbay DTX Project had been approved to enter the New Starts Engineering phase.